 There are buyers at every price point in the spectrum.
 A higher price will catch the attention of higher end buyers (while it repels low-end buyers) and a lower price will attract the attention of lower-price buyers (while it repels high-end buyers).

 There’s nothing wrong with this – after all, you don’t want to waste your time trying to sell your house to someone who has no intention of buying.
 So the right asking price can be used to help the right buyers see your house as a desirable purchase.

 The price of your house, in comparison to similar houses, will reveal information to potential buyers.
 For example, if you live in a neighborhood where the average sale price is $100,000, and you’re asking $75,000, what does that say to buyers?
 It says that your house may need some work or you’re in a hurry to sell.
 And what if you live in that same neighborhood but ask $125,000?
 It might say that your house is superior to the other houses because of how you’ve decorated it.

 Third, It Is The Starting Point Of Negotiations

 It’s very rare for a house to sell at exactly the asking price.
 All home sales are negotiations between the sellers and the buyers (and the agents that might represent them).
 The asking price simply puts a piece of information out there for negotiations to begin from.
 As a seller, you might put out the price and then work on getting a higher price while your sellers start with that price but work on getting a lower price.

-So, just how important is the asking price when selling a house in New Jersey, Brooklyn, Queens, Long Island NJ & NY?
+So, just how important is the asking price when selling a house in North Carolina & New Jersey NC & NJ?